 Academics for Technology is super excited to be organizing Belgium’s most epic hackathon this year.
 Are you interested to innovate, co-create and learn?
 Then Holy Hack is something for you!
-It will take place in OHL on March 10-11, 2023!

 What is Holy Hack?